sunjesse/sunjesse.github.io/_pages/about.md

 2. **Probability and Random Processes** by _Geoffrey R. Grimmett and David R. Stirzaker_.
 I absolutely adore this textbook!
 Extremely thorough, well-written, and rigorous.
 Covers probability theory, stochastic processes/Markov chains, queueing theory, and more at the upper undergraduate + early graduate level.
 3. **Analysis II** by _Terence Tao_.
 Great (and indeed classic) first step into real analysis!
 4. **Convex Optimization** by _Stephen Boyd_ and _Lieven Vandenberghe_. **The handbook** for convex optimization!
 Helped me a ton in my optimization courses.
 5. **Nonlinear Functional Analysis** by _Klaus Deimling_.
 Currently working through this book but so far I recommend this textbook as it is very comprehensive albeit dense.
+In particular, it is a great resource for my research!